HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-Flexbox and grid usage continues to grow.
-In 2021 flexbox adoption was 71%, it's now at 74%.
+Flexbox and grid usage continue to grow.
+In 2021, flexbox adoption was 71%—it's now at 74%.
 Grid has jumped from 8% to 12%.
-Note that, in contrast to the previous section, what is measured here is the percentage of pages that are actually using Flexbox or Grid for layout, as opposed to the pages that simply have some sort of Flexbox or Grid property in their stylesheet.
+Note that, in contrast to the previous section, what is measured here is the percentage of pages that are actually using flexbox or grid for layout, as opposed to the pages that simply have some sort of flexbox or grid property in their stylesheet.

-Grid adoption is reasonably slow, we feel this may be due to the prevalence of frameworks being used for layout, many of which have based their layout on flexbox.
+Grid adoption is reasonably slow.
+We feel this may be due to the prevalence of frameworks being used for layout, many of which have based their layouts on flexbox.

-We also took a look at a couple of values of flex and grid properties that are newer to us, to see how adoption of these new features was developing.
+We also took a look at a couple of values of `flex` and `grid` properties that are newer to us, to see how adoption of these new features was developing.

-The value of content for the flex-basis property is an explicit instruction for the browser to look at the intrinsic content size of the item, rather than any width set on it.
+The value of content for the `flex-basis` property is an explicit instruction for the browser to look at the intrinsic content size of the item, rather than any width set on it.
 It's a newer value, at the time of writing not available in the release version of Safari.
 Currently, only 0.5% of mobile and 0.6% of desktop sites use this value.

-The subgrid value for grid-template-rows and grid-template-columns is, at the time the queries were run, only supported in Firefox.
+The `subgrid` value for `grid-template-rows` and `grid-template-columns` is, at the time the queries were run, only supported in Firefox.
 Perhaps unsurprisingly, it appears in only 211 mobile and 212 desktop pages in the entire dataset.
-As the value is part of the Interop 2022 project, we will be interested to see how support grows once this becomes interoperable.
+As the value is part of the [Interop 2022](./interoperability) project, we will be interested to see how support grows once this becomes interoperable.

 ### Box sizing

 {{ figure_markup(
     image="box-sizing.png",
-    caption="Distribution of number of border-box declarations per page.", description="TODO",
+    caption="Distribution of number of `border-box` declarations per page.", description="TODO",
     chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=1043112167&format=interactive",
     sheets_gid="859735058",